 If you drive in Seattle, you have deactivation rights

-Most gig workers have almost no due process when an app deactivates them.
-Seattle is the exception.
-The App-Based Worker Deactivation Rights Ordinance (SMC 8.40, effective January 1, 2025, upheld by the Ninth Circuit in 2026) gives drivers in Seattle enforceable rights that the platforms don't advertise.
+The App-Based Worker Deactivation Rights Ordinance (SMC 8.40, effective January 1, 2025, upheld by the Ninth Circuit in 2026) gives app-based delivery and marketplace workers in Seattle enforceable rights the platforms don't advertise.

-- Advance notice — about 14 days before most deactivations, with the reason in writing.
+- Advance notice: about 14 days before most deactivations, with the reason in writing.

 - The records the company used to justify the deactivation, on request.